embedded-wasm/book/03-contributing.md

 ## Hints

-- All APIs use integer handles for each device/peripheral to avoid passing around opaque objects
+- All APIs use integer handles for each device/peripheral managed by the platform to avoid the need to pass opaque objects
-  - On initialisation a positive handle should be returned
+  - On initialisation a positive handle should be returned, on error a negative code
   - These handles are managed by the runtime and should be closed or will be cleaned-up on exit
 - Remember that the WASM runtime has it's own address space
   - Function calls with objects will resolve to an integer address that must be translated before access
   - If an object contains a pointer you will also need to translate this prior to accessing containing data
 - The WASM call ABI is not yet stable / widely supported
   - WITX allows multiple returns, in practice this _may_ resolve to an extra argument in the function call (eg. `fn do(a) -> Result<b, c>` becomes `fn do(a, &mut b) -> c` in WASM)
-- The makefile re-maps a bunch of generated file paths to approximate using a workspace, this is helpful because workspaces do not support multiple targets
+- A [bug](https://github.com/bytecodealliance/wasmtime/issues/3519) with `wiggle` means `witx` path resolution breaks when using workspaces, resulting in an `error: proc macro panicked` and a bunch of `error[E0432]: unresolved import`s.
+Patch `wasm-embedded-spec` using a folder outside the workspace or a git version until this is resolved